kreijack/bombrowser/tests/TESTS.md

 ## 4 - BOMBrowser - Valid where used

+### Test 4.1

+Test description: in the "Codes list" window search for the code 820017.
+Then select  the right click menu command "Valid where used"

+Expected result: the "valid where used" window is showed

+Passed: [X]

 ## 5 - BOMBrowser - Where used

+### Test 5.1

+Test description: in the "Codes list" window search for the code 820017.
+Then select  the right click menu command "Where used"

+Expected result: the where used window is showed

+Passed: [X]

 ## 6 - BOMBrowser - Select date

+This test is covered by the ones of the Assembly window

 ## 7 - BOMBrowser - Diff window